Boomaa23/SpotifyAdBlock/README.md

 # Spotify Ad Blocking Script
+Created by Boomaa (aka Boomaa23 on GitHub)
-A simple script (made in batch) to affix ad server addresses to hosts and remove ads on Spotify If you'd like to use this file, follow these simple steps to get started.
+A simple script (made in batch) to affix ad server addresses to hosts and remove ads on Spotify.
+If you'd like to use this file, follow these simple steps to get started.
   1. Download adscript.bat
   2. Launch adscript.bat with administrator priveleges